“Then you failed”: Söder reveals clear words from his children – and disappointment after Laschet’s election

 Updated:

 Markus Söder presents himself as a climate protector.
-The Bavarian Prime Minister declared that it was important to him that his children and disgust say that he did the right thing.
+The Bavarian Prime Minister declared that it was important to him that his children and grandchildren say that he did the right thing.

-Munich – Markus Söder (CSU *) fears that he will fail the younger generation and especially his own children.
+Munich – Markus Söder * (CSU *) fears failing the younger generation and especially his own children.
 In an interview with Colorful he explained that in the climate crisis “urgent action is imperative”.
 The Bavarian Prime Minister also apparently spoke to his own children about the subject: “My children said to me: ‘Papa, if you have responsibility and don’t do what you know is right, then you have yours Job fails. ‘”

 Markus Söder (CSU) presents himself as a climate protector and representative of the youth